Skip to content

 B. Responsibility for Monitoring

 EH&S Radiation Safety is responsible for implementation of radiation safety measures and controls thereof.
-Annual inspections are performed including but not limited to:
+They must perform annual inspections.
+These annual inspections will include but are not limited to:

 • Measurements of radiation in controlled and non-controlled areas.

-• Performance testing of x-ray units with respect to State and Federal regulatory codes.
+• Performance testing of radiographic units with respect to State and Federal regulatory codes.

 • Identification of non-compliance with University policy or regulatory codes.